dji-sdk/Mobile-SDK-Doc/source/cn/android-tutorials/ActivationAndBinding.md

 - Outside of China, the SDK will automatically activate the application without requiring the user to log in.

 - Additionally, users in China are required to bind their aircraft to their user account in DJI Go / DJI Go 4.
 This is required only once.
-If an application is not activated, the aircraft not bound (if required), or a legacy version of the SDK (< 4.1) is being used, all **camera live streams** will be **disabled**, and flight will be limited to a cylinder of 100m diameter and 30m height to ensure the aircraft stays within line of sight.
+If an application is not activated, the aircraft not bound (if required), or a legacy version of the SDK (< 4.1) is being used, all **camera live streams** will be **disabled**, and flight will be limited to a zone of 100m diameter and 30m height to ensure the aircraft stays within line of sight.

 ## Application Activation